BillBohan/NISC/README.md

   - Bit 3 swaps Bytes within Quarter Words
   - Bit 4 swaps Quarter Words within Half Words
   - Bit 5 swaps Half Words within ACC
-56. Bits are interleaved with Bits of ACC.
+56. Individual Bits are interleaved with Bits of ACC.
 Low order bits are in ACC.
 High order bits are available here.
-57. Bits are deinterleaved with Bits of ACC.
+57. Individual Bits are deinterleaved with Bits of ACC.
 Odd bits in ACC.
 Even bits are available here.
+58. Bit Pairs are interleaved with Bits of ACC.
+Low order Pairs are in ACC.
+High order Pairs are available here.
+59. Bit Pairs are deinterleaved with Bits of ACC.
+Odd Pairs in ACC.
+Even Pairs are available here.
+60. Nibbles are interleaved with ACC.
+Low order Nibbles are in ACC.
+High order Nibbles are available here.
+61. Nibbles are deinterleaved with ACC.
+Odd Nibbles in ACC.
+Even Nibbles are available here.
+62. Bytes are interleaved with ACC.
+Low order Bytes are in ACC.
+High order Bytes are available here.
+63. Byte are deinterleaved with ACC.
+Odd Bytes in ACC.
+Even Bytes are available here.
+64. Quarter Words are interleaved with ACC.
+Low order Quarters are in ACC.
+High order Quarters are available here.
+65. Quarter Words are deinterleaved with ACC.
+Odd Quarters in ACC.
+Even Quarters are available here.
+66. Half Words are interleaved with ACC.
+Low Halves are in ACC.
+High Halves are available here.
+67. Half Words are deinterleaved with ACC.
+Odd Halves in ACC.
+Even Halves are available here.